ifezcool/Dice-graphics/README.md

 # Dice-graphics
-Rolls a die and draws the side the die landed on
+Rolls a die and draws the side the die landed on using lines from a dictionary I made to draw them.